 The second most recent game from Telltale Games is full of nightmare fuel, and is perhaps the most horror-themed out of any of the Jurassic Park media.
 Keep in mind, this is the first Telltale-created game where you can actually die, and some of the dinosaur-related deaths are horrific.
 From the 2011 game:

-From the first episode alone, the game starts off with a main character being chased by new dinosaurs, the Troodon and we, the players, are only able to see their glowing eyes getting ever closer.
+From the first episode alone, the game starts off with a main character being chased by new dinosaurs, the Troodon in an In Medias Res prologue sequence and we, the players, are only able to see their glowing eyes getting ever closer.
 The raspy, ghostly, haunting sounds they make are even worse.
-As the episode progresses, two characters find themselves being stalked, and in one's case being eaten by a pack of Dilophosaurus, but not before being treated to glimpses of Nedry's corpse.
+As the episode switches to the chronological beginning of the story, two characters find themselves being stalked, and in one's case being eaten by a pack of Dilophosaurus, but not before being treated to glimpses of Nedry's corpse.
 To top it off, you find yourself having to deal with the Tyrannosaurus in the Visitor's Center and there is a moment where it is actually stomping up the stairs after you.
 Again, keep in mind, this is just the first episode.

 In the case of Nedry, there's buildup.
 Seeing the vehicle with its lights still on, your companion calls up to him, but gets no response.
 As you approach the vehicle, you can hear the sounds of bones crunching and flesh being ripped before you ever open the door.
 Then when you do open the door, there's a shadowy shape next to the body before it suddenly runs out and scares the crap out of the main character.
 To top it off, you the player already know what happened here, leading to some uncomfortable Dramatic Irony as the characters slowly piece together the events and learn why Nedry never made it to the docks.